Administrative divisions of New York (state): Village

 While most villages are subject to a uniform statewide Village Law, twelve villages operate under charters issued by the state legislature prior to 1874.
 Before a revision to the State Constitution in that year, villages were formed by the state legislature through granting of charters.
 Many villages reincorporated, dumping their charters in favor of the Village Law.
 The villages that retain their charters are Alexander, Carthage, Catskill, Cooperstown, Deposit, Fredonia, Ilion, Mohawk, Ossining, Owego, Port Chester, and Waterford.
 These villages must still comply with those aspects of Village Law that are not inconsistent with their charters.

-To be incorporated, the area of the proposed village must have at least 500 inhabitants and not be part of an existing city or village.
+To be incorporated, the area of the proposed village must have at least 1,500 inhabitants and not be part of an existing city or village.
 Additionally, the proposed village can be no more than 5 square miles (13 km2) in area unless its boundaries are to be coterminous with a school, fire, improvement or other district, or the entire town.
 The process of incorporation begins with a petition by either 20% of residents or owners of 50% of assessed real property.
 If deemed legally sufficient, incorporation is then voted upon by the qualified voters living in the proposed village only.
-Some villages have fewer than 500 residents, having incorporated before the present population requirement of 500 or fallen below the 500-resident threshold after incorporation.
+Some villages have fewer than 500 residents, having incorporated before the present population requirement or fallen below the old 500-resident threshold after incorporation.

 A village may also be dissolved, returning all government control to the town level.
 The process of dissolution can be initiated by the village board itself, or upon the submission of a proper petition to the board.
 The village board must produce a "dissolution plan" that settles specific matters, such as the village's debts, its employees and property, and the financial impact dissolution would have on village and non-village town residents.
 This plan is voted upon by village voters only.

 About 15% of villages cross other municipal boundaries.
 More than 70 villages are located in two or more towns.
 Seven villages are in two counties.
 The village of Saranac Lake is in three towns and two counties.